 If you have followed the 9-step plan consistently for two weeks and are still seeing hourly wake-ups, you may need to troubleshoot deeper issues like a persistent sleep association or scheduling mismatch.
 This advanced section will help you refine your approach.

-If the above plan has not resolved the sleep regression after 2-3 weeks, you may need a gentle, consistent sleep training method to solidify independent sleep habits.
+If the above plan has not resolved the sleep regression after 2–3 weeks, it indicates that the infant’s sleep cycles require a more structured behavioral intervention to solidify independent sleep habits.
+For this, you may follow the recommended method below:

 A well-rested parent is better able to soothe and support their baby.
 Prioritizing your own rest is not selfish—it’s essential.